AMx14/devops-qoala-assignment-AkshatMaithani-21ucc014/README.md

 [2024-11-03 10:15:23] INFO: Flask application started
 ```

-## Note for Screenshots
-Replace the placeholder image paths with actual screenshots of your logs after deployment.
-Ensure that sensitive information is properly redacted before committing the screenshots.

 ## Contributing
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.